antekk318/Laser-cutter-engraver/README.md

 # Laser-cutter-engraver ⚙️

 ![3D model](img/overview.png)
 This is a laser cutter project designed by myself.
 The idea came from the need of such tool and not wanting to spend a load of money on prebuilt ones.
+Besides, it has been a great learning opportunity for me as I've never made such thing before and this was my first encounter with CAD.

 ## Overview